MattLi96/MultiPong/README.md

 # Acknowledgment
 This project is based on code written at Winchester High School by the APCS class of 2010 and OCCS class of 2014.

+Additionally the graphics and servlet are based off of work done in CS 2112 at Cornell.